 As data breach incidents increase, so does the demand for individuals with skills and knowledge about cybersecurity.
 This is especially the case for those who have a formal education.
 In this article, we’ll discuss what you can do if you have a Master’s degree in cybersecurity.
 But first, what is cybersecurity?

 What is Cybersecurity?

 Cybersecurity refers to the technologies and practices that help to protect networks, individuals, and companies from digital attacks.
-Instead of directly engaging with hackers, those in the cybersecurity industry focus on preventing these crimes through a variety of strategies.
+Instead of directly engaging with hackers, cybersecurity professionals focus on preventing these crimes through various strategies.
 Cybersecurity typically involves three key things: investigation, detection, and remediation.

-As our reliance on the internet continues to increase, we’re constantly releasing sensitive data.
-This is particularly the case when it comes to our financial and business information.
-Everything from our Wi-Fi passwords to gaming consoles can serve as points of entry to cybercriminals.
+As our reliance on the internet increases, we’re constantly releasing sensitive data.
+This is particularly the case regarding our financial and business information.
+Everything from Wi-Fi passwords to gaming consoles can be entry points for cybercriminals.
 And this is why the field of cybersecurity continues to evolve.
-It needs to be able to meet the newest security challenges that are created by advancements in technology.
+It needs to meet the newest security challenges created by technological advancements.

 1. Cybersecurity Specialist

 The role of a Cyber Security Specialist is to protect information from illegal duplication, theft, and unauthorized access.
 Specifically, they fight against individuals who use hacking methods to steal private or sensitive information from computers.
 Their primary function is to find leaks and risks and then develop strategies that help to prevent breaches.
 They typically work with cloud servers, computer networks, payment software, mobile devices, and more.

 2. Cybersecurity Analyst

 Cybersecurity analysts develop security measures to protect companies’ computer networks and systems.
 They install software and encryption, report breaches, research technology trends, and educate the company about security.
 Many cybersecurity analysts simulate attacks to find weak spots in the system.